fiboa/tutorials/cli-basics/README.md

 ## fiboa create-geojson

 1. If you want to go the other way around and create GeoJSON from GeoParquet, this is also possible.
-We could just try to extract the Features (and Collection) from the GeoParquet file we just created:
+We could just try to extract the Features (and Collection) from the GeoParquet file `test.parquet` we just created to the folder `new`:
-    - `fiboa create-geoparquet ./features -o test.parquet -c ./features/collection.json`
+    - `fiboa create-geojson test.parquet -o ./new`

 2. That’s hard to read, I want the files to be better formatted, so I add `-i 2`